tpm2-software/tpm2-tss/CONTRIBUTING.md

  * We allow commit subject lines up to 80 characters.
  * Commit subject lines should be prefixed with a string identifying the effected subsystem.
 If the change is spread over a number of subsystems then the prefix may be omitted.
+Recommended prefix for changes to files in src/tss2-sys is "sys: ", and for changes to files in src/tss2-esys is "esys: ".
 * All contributions must adhere to the Developers Certificate of Origin.
 The full text of the DCO is here: https://developercertificate.org/.
 Contributors must add a 'Signed-off-by' line to their commits.
 This indicates the